MohdVara/nodejs-hotel-problem/README.md

         √ If 4 adults with 3 infant are booking
         √ If 3 adults with 2 infant are booking
       Test With Adults,Children and Infants
-        √ If 6 adults, 2 children and 4 infant are booking
         √ If 4 adults,3 child and 3 infants are booking
         √ If 3 adults, 1 child and  2 infants are booking
     Booking For Rooms (Returns Error)
       √ If 8 adults are booking (Overcapacity Error)
+      √ If 0 adults are booking (Not enough adult)
+      √ If 0 children are booking (Not enough adult)
+      √ If 0 infant are booking (Not enough adult)
+      √ If 6 adults, 2 children and 4 infant are booking (Overcapacity Error)
-      √ If a child is booking (Unaccompanied Minor Error) √ If an infant is booking (Unaccompanied Minor Error)
+      √ If 1 adults and 6 children are  booking (Not enough adult) √ If a child is booking (Unaccompanied Minor Error) √ If an infant is booking (Unaccompanied Minor Error)